kubernetes/sig-release/release-team/README.md

 Each release cycle, the current Release Team Lead must update membership to the aforementioned GitHub team.

+The actual process of maintaining milestones is lived by the SIGs and special elected contributors.
+The SIG release team steers the enhancment through the release cycle and take care that only well maintained enhancements will make it up to a new major release.

 ---

 ## Filing exceptions